Did you know that nearly half of all Internet users have reposted a photo or video they have found online?

 Today, the power of visual content is undeniable.

-One type of visual content that works particularly well when you
+One type of visual content that works particularly well when you are promoting your book is eye-catching, creative quote images.

 Why Book Quotes sell more books: